shrinerb/shrine/doc/getting_started.md

 Shrine allows you to process attached files both "eagerly" and "on-the-fly".
-For example, if your app is accepting image uploads, you can generate a predefined set of of thumbnails when the image is attached to a record, or you can have thumbnails generated dynamically as they're needed.
+For example, if your app is accepting image uploads, you can generate a predefined set of thumbnails when the image is attached to a record, or you can have thumbnails generated dynamically as they're needed.

 For image processing, it's recommended to use the **[ImageProcessing]** gem,